euctrl-pru/website/data/set/cplx/Traffic_Complexity_Score.md

 {% img cplx_speed.png alt:"Speed interactions" title:"Speed interactions" magick:resize:150x150 %}

-More information on the methodologies used for the computation of the complexity score see {% cite complexitymetrics --file aviation %} in the References.
+More information on the methodology used for the computation of the complexity score see {% cite complexitymetrics --file aviation %} in the References.

 ## Column naming and types